 6) sRAW is heavy for processors and bad for batteries

-If you look at the buffer table of the Nikon D810, you will realize that while the sRAW format produces files that are roughly twice smaller in size than full uncompressed 12-bit RAW files.
+If you look at the buffer capacity of the Nikon D810, you will realize that while the sRAW format produces files that are roughly twice smaller in size than full uncompressed 12-bit RAW files.
 However, despite the smaller file size, the buffer speed is actually worse in comparison.
 In full resolution the D810 can shoot 34 frames before the buffer fills up, while shooting in sRAW only yields 18!
 In this particular case, sRAW seems to be twice smaller in comparison.
 This has to do with the heavy load the sRAW file puts on Nikon’s EXPEED processor.
 In addition, with Nikon sRAW using frame buffer for processing raw into sRAW, battery life is also negatively impacted.

 To summarize all of the above, one could state that the sRAW format is simply a marketing gimmick.
 It is not a useful format by any means, so you should avoid using it on your camera at all costs and rather shoot with a smaller RAW format instead, which will give you full resolution and way more data at the same bit rate.
 On a positive note, if Nikon and Canon introduce a secondary JPEG format based on sRAW compression hardware instead of regular 8-bit JPEG, that would be a welcome change.
 With the progress of modern wide gamut monitors, 8-bit JPEGs just don’t cut it anymore…